 - 1. Objectives fully achieved: Graduate; recommend for terminal certifying exam and licensure without restriction. - 2.
-Objectives insufficiently or not achieved: The student is given an incomplete at the end of the regularly scheduled Field Internship.
-If this option is selected, the hospital EMSC (HEMSC)/educator must specify and document the cause in detail and an Education Action Plan (EAP) must be established between the student, the host agency, primary preceptor, and HEMSC/Educator assigned to the student.
+Objectives insufficiently or not achieved: The student is given an incomplete at the end of the scheduled Field Internship.
+If this option is selected, the hospital EMSC (HEMSC)/educator must document the cause in detail and an Education Action Plan (EAP) must be established between the student, the host agency, primary preceptor, and HEMSC/E assigned to the student.
 A copy shall be forwarded to the Course LI for the student's file.
-It the host agency agrees to an extension of time, the student may continue in EMS 215 with an incomplete for a maximum of one month after the conclusion of the Harper spring semester unless alternative provisions are made.
+If the host agency agrees to an extension, the student may continue in EMS 215 with an incomplete for a maximum of one month after the conclusion of the Harper spring semester unless alternative provisions are made.

-If licensure cannot be recommended at the end of the extension, the HEMSC/educator facilitating the field experience must specify and document the student's ongoing inability to achieve the objectives and the host EMS agency PEMSC and chief/administrator must be consulted regarding the determination.
+If licensure cannot be recommended at the end of the extension, the HEMSC/E facilitating the field experience must specify and document the student's engaging inability to achieve the objectives and the host EMS agency REMSC.

+specify and document the student's ongoing inability to achieve the objectives and the host EMS agency PEMSC and chief/administrator must be consulted regarding the determination.
 The EMS MD and Program Director must be informed about the final assessment and agree with the findings.
 A copy of the final report shall be forwarded to the Course LI for the student's file.
 The student will be given an F for EMS 215 and may attempt to re-enroll the next time EMS 215 is offered.

-ATTENDANCE POLICY: Students are to be present, duty ready, and have reported to the shift commander/preceptor at least 15 minutes prior to the start of each shift.
+ATTENDANCE POLICY: Students are to be present, duty ready, and have reported to the shift commander/ preceptor at least 15 minutes prior to the start of each shift.
 At a minimum, students are expected to ride an entire day and evening shift based on times set by the EMS agency on days that coincide with their preceptor's work schedule.
 Optimally, this includes a 24 hour shift every three days.
 Students shall not leave in the middle of a shift except for illness or an emergency, and their early departure must be approved in advance by the Course Clinical Coordinator.
 No more than one third of the total field experience hours may be completed from 11 pm to 7 am.